 There are many things you can do to improve your website’s performance.
 Here are some tips:

 Images are important elements of any web design.
-However, they can take up much space and make your pages heavy.
+However, they can take up a lot of space and make your pages heavy.

-If you do not optimize them correctly, they can increase your page weight.
-Unfortunately, this means that they will take longer to load and might even crash your browser.
+They can increase your page weight if you do not optimize them correctly.
+Unfortunately, this means they will take longer to load and might even crash your browser.

 You should remove all unneeded images from your website.
 If you need to keep an image, resize it to fit your web page’s width and height dimensions.